Sign in to access your Salford customer account, or see our other accounts.

 Total number of places for reception: 30

-Breakdown of reception offers at offer day (17 April 2023): All applicants offered
+Breakdown of reception offers at offer day (16 April 2024): All applicants in categories 1-5 to a distance of 0.677 miles.

 The Local Governing Body at Dukesgate Academy is responsible for determining the Academy’s Admission Policy.
 In undertaking this responsibility, the academy will be guided by the requirements of the law and will conform fully to the admissions’ code.
 The admissions oversubscription criteria have been created to ensure fairness, transparency and ease of operation to minimise appeals.